eclipsesrl/udesly-docs/docs/woocommerce-single-product-page.md

 > wc=related

 Inside the Collection List Item, you can use all the elements you can find [here](#product-elements).

+**The number of related can be managed from the Udesly plugin settings.**

 ## Product Elements